Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

 \subsubsection{Full update matrix}

 Based on the mathematical expressions derived above, we can get the full update matrix for supervised vertices with or without graph.
-For three-layer network, combining Eq.(\ref{k1}) with Eq.(\ref{knew1}), we obtain the update parameter matrix $K_{j}^{l}(s)$ for the training data in (\ref{data}) of Res-HQCNN with one hidden layer when $l=1$:
+For three-layer Res-HQCNN, combining Eq.(\ref{k1}) with Eq.(\ref{knew1}), we obtain the update parameter matrix $K_{j}^{l}(s)$ for the training data in Eq.(\ref{data}) of Res-HQCNN with one hidden layer when $l=1$:

 Here graph part control factor $\gamma \leq 0$.